 Fairfax Cryobank continually strives to be the industry leader in genetic and infectious disease testing.
 We were the first Cryobank to provide genetic screening of all donors for Cystic Fibrosis (CF) starting in 1990.
 Cystic fibrosis (CF) is the most common severe inherited disease in Caucasians.
 It is less frequent in individuals of Black or Asian ancestry.
 The disease usually begins in infancy or childhood with recurrent lung problems (including pneumonia), intestinal difficulties, or poor growth.
 Medications, frequent visits to physicians, and hospitalizations are almost always required.
 While there has been much improvement in the care of children with CF, many of them still die in early childhood, and about half of all individuals with CF die before they reach age 30.
 Over 1000 different CF mutations within the CF gene have been identified to date.
 The most common, called Delta F508, accounts for 70% of all CF mutations, while many others have been seen in only a single family.

 At the present time, over 1000 different genetic changes (known as mutations) in the CF gene have been identified.
 Only one mutation is necessary to change a normal gene into a CF gene.
-The laboratory assays that are currently being used are designed to test for the most common mutations.
-Screening for all mutations is not practical since the majority of them are very rare and seen in only one family.
 At the present time Cystic Fibrosis carrier screening cannot provide 100% certainty that an individual is not a carrier of a CF mutation.
 DNA studies do not constitute a definitive diagnostic test or precise carrier test for CF in all families.
 Thus the interpretation of all data is usually given as a probability of being a carrier.

 Read more about our Expanded Genetic Disease Testing.
 All new donors are being tested for 280+ diseases by gene sequencing, including CF.